 12.1 The Board shall notify Members of the Annual General Meeting and any Extraordinary General Meetings by:

-sending written notice to each Kindergarten requesting such notice to be displayed on the Kindergarten notice board; and
+sending written notice to each Kindergarten by post and/or email requesting such notice to be displayed on the Kindergarten notice board and/or emailed to parents and caregivers; and

-advertising details in at least one newspaper circulating in the greater Dunedin area or such other area as is covered by Dunedin Kindergartens.
+advertising details in at least one newspaper circulating in the greater Dunedin area or such other area as is covered by Dunedin Kindergartens;

-VOTING:
+emailing Life members and other Members where email addresses are held for those Members.

+ATTENDANCE AND VOTING

+Any person may attend an Annual General Meeting or Extraordinary General Meeting, whether or not they are Members.

-13.1 Association Members shall:
+Members shall:

-(a) be entitled to attend all Annual General Meetings and Extraordinary General Meetings;
+(a) be entitled to attend all Annual General Meetings and Extraordinary General Meetings through their Kindergarten Representatives;

-(b) be entitled to speak on any matter coming before such meeting, at the invitation of the Chairperson; but
+be entitled to speak on any matter coming before such meeting, at the invitation of the Chairperson; but

-(c) not be entitled to vote on any resolution put to such meeting save as provided by clause 13.2.
+not be entitled to vote on any resolution put to such meeting save as provided by clause 13.2.

-13.2 Each Kindergarten Committee shall nominate an Association Member to be their Representative (“Nominated Representative”) who shall have the right to cast 1 vote on every matter to be voted on in an Annual General Meeting or Extraordinary General Meeting.
+13.3 Each Kindergarten Representative shall have the right to cast 1 vote on every matter to be voted on in an Annual General Meeting or Extraordinary General Meeting.

-13.3 A Nominated Representative shall not be entitled to vote unless the Kindergarten Committee being represented has notified the Board in writing of their Nominated Representative at least 3 days prior to the Annual General Meeting or any Extraordinary General Meeting to be held.
+13.4 A Kindergarten Representative shall not be entitled to vote unless the Kindergarten being represented has notified the Board in writing of their Kindergarten Representative at least 3 days prior to the Annual General Meeting or any Extraordinary General Meeting to be held.

-13.4 If a Nominated Representative is unable to attend the Annual General Meeting or an Extraordinary General Meeting a replacement person may attend and vote in place of the Nominated Representative.
+13.5 If a Kindergarten Representative is unable to attend the Annual General Meeting or an Extraordinary General Meeting a replacement person may attend and vote in place of the Nominated Representative, provided a Proxy Form is completed in the form attached to this Constitution as Schedule 1 and provided to the Board prior to the commencement of the Annual General Meeting or an Extraordinary General Meeting.

-13.5 Unless otherwise required in this Constitution a matter being voted on shall be approved by a simple majority of those entitled to vote and voting on the matter.
+13.6 Unless otherwise required in this Constitution a matter being voted on shall be approved by a simple majority of those entitled to vote and voting on the matter.

-13.6 Voting on matters other than the election of Elected Members shall be determined by voice, a show of hands or by ballot.
-A ballot shall be taken at the discretion of the chairperson or at the request of 3 or more Nominated Representatives.
+13.7 Voting on matters other than the election of Elected Board members shall be determined by voice, a show of hands or by ballot.
+A ballot shall be taken at the discretion of the chairperson or at the request of 3 or more Kindergarten Representatives.

-13.7 A ballot shall be used for the election of each Elected Member.
+13.8 A ballot shall be used for the election of each Elected Board Member.

-13.8 Prior to any ballot being taken at least 2 independent scrutineers shall be appointed by the Nominated Representatives present.
+13.9 Prior to any ballot being taken at least 2 independent scrutineers shall be appointed by the Kindergarten Representatives present.

-13.9 Where only one person is nominated for each Board position in accordance with clause 9 that person shall only be elected as a member of the Board if at least fifty-one percent (51%) of the votes cast at the meeting are cast in favour of that person.
+13.10 Where only one person is nominated for each Board position in accordance with clause 9 that person shall only be elected as a member of the Board if at least fifty-one percent (51%) of the votes cast at the meeting are cast in favour of that person.
 If more than one person is nominated for any position the highest polling candidate shall be elected to that position.

-13.10 In circumstances where the voting is such that 1 further vote would achieve the majority required the Chairperson shall open the matter up to enable further discussion before putting the matter to a vote for a second time.
+13.11 In circumstances where the voting is such that 1 further vote would achieve the majority required the Chairperson shall open the matter up to enable further discussion before putting the matter to a vote for a second time.
+The Chairperson shall not have a casting vote.

+13.12 Resolutions may only be passed in the manner described in this Clause 13, and not in any other manner.